GuyEldad/ShadowExtension/README.md

 ## Important Notice

 Some antivirus software may flag the executable version of this tool as a false positive.
-This is due to the way the tool interacts with system files and browser extension data.
-The tool is built using Python and PyInstaller, which can sometimes trigger heuristic detections.
+This is due to the way the tool interacts with system files and browser history databases.
+The tool is built using **Python** and **PyInstaller**, which can sometimes trigger heuristic detections.

 If you encounter warnings, please consider the following: